-Bigger news: Thanks to a sponsorship from the Transit Center, we're able to offer a significant discount for this session only.
+Big news: Thanks to a sponsorship from the Transit Center, we're able to offer a significant discount for this session only.
 The two-day course, which is a $500 value, will cost only $300 if you register before January 15, and $333 if you register later.
-The tuition is unlikely to ever be this low again.
+The tuition will likely never be this low again.

 Still bigger news: Starting in New York, we intend to offer American Planning Association (APA) Credit (15 credit hours for the two days).
 APA members can earn a big chunk of your 2014 AICP Certification Management credits early in the year.
 We're excited about that, because the course is really for planners and city builders who need to understand how transit interacts with what they do, especially if they're not "transit geeks" themselves.